Madonna as a gay icon: Referential works

-Appearances on listicles
+Listicles and reception

-Madonna's music was linked to and made appearances in listicles related to the community.
-In 2017, Louis Virtel from Billboard commented that Pride Month "is not the same without Madonna and her music".
+Madonna's music was linked to and made appearances in listicles related to the community over years.
 In 2005, The Advocate's Steve Gdula commented that "back in the 1980s and even the early 1990s, the release of a new Madonna video or single was akin to a national holiday, at least among her gay fans".

-Many have considered "Vogue" a gay anthem, and for scholar Georges-Claude Guilbert is "her gayest song" in many ways.
-The staff of Billboard included the song among the "60 Top LGBTQ Anthems of All Time" that defined queer culture.
-A years prior, Rolling Stone editors including Suzy Exposito and Rob Sheffield placed the song among their "25 Essential LGBTQ Pride Songs".
-Around 2012, LGBTQ magazine Out included various Madonna's albums in their list of "The 100 Greatest, Gayest Albums" of all-time, in which it was addressed record's impact for the community.
+Many have considered "Vogue" a gay anthem, and for Guilbert is "her gayest song" in many ways.
+In 2022, the staff of Billboard included the song among the "60 Top LGBTQ Anthems of All Time" that defined queer culture.
+In 2019, Rolling Stone editors, including Suzy Exposito and Rob Sheffield, placed the song among their "25 Essential LGBTQ Pride Songs".
+Around 2012, LGBTQ magazine Out included various Madonna's albums in their list of "The 100 Greatest, Gayest Albums" of all time, in which it was addressed record's impact for the community.
 They explained that "Papa Don't Preach" had a "profound meaning for gay men of the Reagan era".
-Queerty editors, included The Immaculate Collection in their 2022 ranking of albums essential in shaping LGBTQ culture, further describing the compilation as "a must for any gold star gay’s record collection".
+In 2022, Queerty editors included The Immaculate Collection in their ranking of albums essential in shaping LGBTQ culture, further describing the compilation as "a must for any gold star gay's record collection".